husky-misc/code-challenge/README.md

 Create a State Machine and unit tests to cover the following business rules:
 1) A transaction status can't change from `paid` to `failed`.
 2) A `paid` transaction can change only to `refunded` or `dispute`.
-2) A transaction can be `refunded` only if it is in `dispute`
+2) A transaction can be `refunded` only if it is in a `dispute`
 3) A transaction under dispute state can go to the status: `paid` or `refunded`.
 4) A Transaction will be automatically `failed` if the credit card does not have limit available.
-5) Once a transaction is in `disputed` state, the amount of the disputed transaction is not available on the Customer credit card limit.
+5) Once a transaction is in a `disputed` state, the amount of the disputed transaction is not available on the Customer credit card limit.

 *You don't need to build a State Machine from the ground.
 If you don't know what a state machine is, please have a look at https://github.com/aasm/aasm or a similar project*